-Despite the listing of our common stock on the Nasdaq Global Market and the Jasdaq Market of the OSE in Japan, trading volume in our securities has been light and an active trading market may not develop for our common stock.
-In April 2011, our average trading volume was approximately 98,340 shares per day on the Nasdaq Global Market and approximately 42,805 shares per day on the Jasdaq Market of the OSE.
+Despite the listing of our common stock on the Nasdaq Global Market and the Jasdaq Market of the Osaka Securities Exchange in Japan, trading volume in our securities has been light and an active trading market may not develop for our common stock.
+In June 2012, our average trading volume was 29,620 shares per day on the Nasdaq Global Market and 46,219 shares per day on the Jasdaq Market.

 The market prices for securities of biopharmaceutical and biotechnology companies, and early-stage drug discovery and development companies like us in particular, have historically been highly volatile and may continue to be highly volatile in the future.
-For example, since the date of our initial public offering in Japan on February 4, 2005 through March 31, 2011, our common stock has traded as high as approximately \$42.00 and as low as approximately \$1.40.
+For example, since the date of our initial public offering in Japan on February 8, 2005 through June 30, 2012, our common stock has traded as high as approximately \$42.00 and as low as approximately \$1.40.
 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-- the development status of our product candidates, including clinical trial results and determinations by regulatory authorities with respect to our product candidates, and particularly our prioritized product candidates; - the initiation, termination, or reduction in the scope of any collaboration arrangements or any disputes or developments regarding such collaborations; - · FDA or foreign regulatory actions, including failure to receive regulatory approval for any of our product candidates; - announcements of technological innovations, new commercial products or other material events by us or our competitors; - · disputes or other developments concerning our intellectual property rights; - market conditions in the pharmaceutical and biotechnology sectors; - actual and anticipated fluctuations in our quarterly or annual operating results; - price and volume fluctuations in the overall stock markets; - · any potential delisting of our securities; - changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - additions or departures of key personnel; - discussions of our business, management, products, financial performance, prospects or stock price by the financial and scientific press and online investor communities; - litigation or public concern about the safety of our potential products;

-- public concern as to, and legislative action with respect to, the pricing and availability of prescription drugs or the safety of drugs and drug delivery techniques; or - · regulatory developments in the United States and in foreign countries.
+- the development status of our product candidates, including clinical trial results and determinations by regulatory authorities with respect to our product candidates, and particularly our prioritized product candidates; - the initiation, termination, or reduction in the scope of any collaboration arrangements or any disputes or developments regarding such collaborations; - FDA or foreign regulatory actions, including failure to receive regulatory approval for any of our product candidates; - announcements of technological innovations, new commercial products or other material events by us or our competitors; - disputes or other developments concerning our intellectual property rights; - market conditions in the pharmaceutical and biotechnology sectors; - actual and anticipated fluctuations in our quarterly or annual operating results; - price and volume fluctuations in the overall stock markets; - any potential delisting of our securities; - changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - additions or departures of key personnel; - discussions of our business, management, products, financial performance, prospects or stock price by the financial and scientific press and online investor communities; - litigation or public concern about the safety of our potential products; - public concern as to, and legislative action with respect to, the pricing and availability of prescription drugs or the safety of drugs and drug delivery techniques; or - regulatory developments in the U.S. and in foreign countries.